This blog was published on 06/22/2023. Last updated 04/07/2025.

 - Skin conditions, such as psoriasis or lichen planus

-- Sexually transmitted infections (STIs)
+- Sexually transmitted infections (STIs), including viral and bacterial infections

 Which STIs can cause rashes?

-Some STIs can cause rashes, sores, ulcers or blisters, especially around the groin and genital area.
+Some STIs can cause rashes, sores, ulcers, or blisters, especially around the groin and genital area.

 Herpes